Glossary

 Partial goodwill method

 Assets and liabilities of a newly acquired company are completely revalued irrespective of the share of the controlling acquirer.
 The revaluation is carried out without taking goodwill into account.
-This is capitalized as part of the capital consolidation.

 PCR